amirongit/notecode/algebra.md

 - radicant doesn't contain fractions
 - there is not a radical as denominator
 #### The product property of radicals
-- states that radical of a non-negative real number is equal to the product of radicals of its quotients (with the same index)
+- radical of a non-negative real number is equal to the product of radicals of its quotients (with the same index)
 #### The quotient Property of radicals
-- states that radical of a rational expression is equal to radical of its numerator divided by radical of its denominator
+- radical of a rational expression is equal to radical of its numerator divided by radical of its denominator

 ### Adding & subtracting radicals
 #### Like radicals